emmgfx/material-for-coders/README.md

 ### Coming soon

- * Better Bootstrap integration.
+* **More languages**: If you want to translate, check out the .po files in the languages folder, you can translate it with the Poedit software.
- * I will implement a clean way to for manage (in the source code, not in the admin) multiple color schemes with the minimum headaches and using only one stylesheet (thinking on this Sitepoint article: http://www.sitepoint.com/dealing-color-schemes-sass/).
+* **Home page**: With new widgets to create a home page with latest projects, and/or latests posts, etc. Some idea about this? create a issue with the suggestion.

 ### Collaborate